- Purchase the complete Expat Arrivals Munich Guide (PDF)

 Active expats will especially enjoy taking to the bike paths that run alongside the Isar River and through the city's leafy parks.

-The downside to cycling in Munich is that, even though the authorities have strict rules in place for motorists and cyclists, accidents can happen.
-That said, cyclists caught ignoring traffic lights, cycling under the influence of alcohol or drugs, or without a light in the dark risk hefty fines and even detention.
+The downside to cycling in Munich is that, even though the authorities have strict rules in place for motorists and cyclists, accidents do happen.
+That said, cyclists caught ignoring traffic lights, cycling under the influence, or without a light while riding in the dark risk hefty fines and even detention.

 While wearing a helmet isn't compulsory, expats are advised to wear one at all times.